singhalyogesh/mobile-web-verification/README.md

-# Truecaller Sign Up for Web Apps
+# Truecaller Sign Up for Mobile Web

 ## Preconditions

-- You have a web application that allow users to sign up/sign in to use your services
+- You have a mobile web application that allow users to sign up/sign in to use your services
 - You have identified the benefits that Truecaller can provide you, by allowing your users one click sign up with their Truecaller profile
 - You have set up a callback endpoint, that we will use to post the access token, once the user has approved your app to use their Truecaller profile
 - This documentation to efficiently pass through all the steps of the process.